adityacd/miniproject1-is601-ak/Pythoninfo.md

 **8. Method:-**
 Method is a function that is available for an object due to the object’s type and it is a member of the class.

+**9. Exception:-**
+It is an error which python throws during the execution of a program.
+When the error occurs, python creates an exception that can be handled which prevents our program from crashing.